-Join Ben Long for an in-depth discussion in this video File number sequence, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video File number sequence, part of Nikon D5100 Essential Training.

 Your camera numbers images that you shoot in sequential order.…You can change whether you want it to restart the numbering of those files every…time you insert a new card.…When you combine this feature with the ability to create and manage folders, you…have a way to keep your images organized as you shoot.…To configure the file-numbering options on the 5100, I go into my menuing…system, to Custom Settings menu, Shooting display, down to the third option,…File number sequence.
 By default this is off.
 That means that anytime I create a new…folder, format a memory card, put in a new memory card, file numbering always goes back to one.…